Cheaterdev/sia-ha/README.md

 Platform | Description
 -- | --
 `binary_sensor` | A smoke and moisture sensor, one of each per account and zone.
+You can disable these sensors if you do not have those devices.
 `alarm_control_panel` | Alarm panel with the state of the alarm, one per account and zone.
+You can disable this sensor if you have zones defined with just sensors and no alarm.
 `sensor` | Sensor with the last heartbeat message from your system, one  per account.
+Please do not disable this sensor as it will show you the status of the connection.

 ## Features
-- Alarm tracking with a alarm_control_panel component
+- Alarm tracking with a alarm_control_panel component, but no alarm setting
 - Fire/gas tracker
 - Water leak tracker
 - AES-128 CBC encryption support